croessner/nauthilus-website/docs/configuration/server-configuration.md

 _required_

 This is a random string used to concatenate it with the password.
 The result will be hashed and truncated and is used in Redis.
 This helps secure password storage in Redis.
+The password nonce must be at least 16 characters long and can contain alphanumeric characters and symbols, but no spaces.

 ```yaml
 server: